makersacademy/takeaway-challenge/FEEDBACK.md

 * Are they loosely coupled?

+* Could I have further broken down my classes?
+Do they have a single responsibility?
+I feel they might be getting a bit large!

+* How is my mocking?

 * Could I have used keyword arguments better to make my code more changeable later?

 * How would these classes work together as a program if they are so loosely coupled.
 Do I need a customer ordering interface to implement the public methods of my classes?
 Or should one of my classes be doing this already e.g. restaurant?